igorski/MWEngine/README.md

 =============

-...an audio engine for Android written in C++, using either OpenSL (compatible with Android 2.3 and up) or the new AAUdio driver (Android 8.0 and up) for low latency performance.
+...an audio engine for Android written in C++, using either OpenSL (compatible with Android 2.3 and up) or the new AAudio driver (Android 8.0 and up) for low latency performance.
 The engine has been written for use in both [MikroWave](https://play.google.com/store/apps/details?id=nl.igorski.mikrowave.free&hl=en) and [Kosm](https://play.google.com/store/apps/details?id=nl.igorski.kosm&hl=en) for live audio synthesis.